Subtitles and captions boost viewability and engagement. Plus, it’s easy to add captions to Facebook video. Here’s how!

 Overall, subtitles improve user experience and make videos more accessible and get more people watching your video content.

-So, why not begin adding subtitles for Facebook video posts?
+So, why not begin to add captions to Facebook video?
 Doing so is easier than you think.
 We will walk through the whole process step, by step, so you can start adding subtitles to your own Facebook videos.

 Before you even log on to Facebook, you need to have your finished video.
 (You can also use these steps to add subtitles after the fact to a Facebook LIVE that you have already finished posting.)

-You will add your subtitles for Facebook videos during the process of publishing your video.
+You will add captions for Facebook video during the process of publishing your video.
 Important: Go through all the steps to publishing first.

-Before you get to adding the subtitles/captions for your video, make sure you have taken all the other steps.
+Before you begin to add captions to Facebook video, make sure you have taken all the other steps.

-2.)
-Fill out the full description of the video.
 This gives people a broader idea of what to expect from your video content.
 The description is also a good place to put links to any outside resources, such as a blog post that you wrote about the same topic.
-Use questions, action words, and teasers to engage people and make them want to watch your Facebook video.
+Use questions, action words, and teasers for connecting with your audience and making them want to watch your Facebook video.

 You are ready to get started on the actual subtitles for Facebook videos!
 (You might also want to consider adding polls or tracking depending on the goals for the video, but these items are less universal.)